IsmaelZig-SU/p-DynSys_EncoderTransformerDecoder/README.md

 **Dimensions Explained :**

 `p`: Number of distinct parameter sets (parameter dimension).
 Parameters refer to external variables (e.g., Reynolds number) that can influence the system's response.
-The dimension of the parameter space is referred to as p.dim.
+The dimension of the parameter space is referred to as `p.dim`.

 `t`: Number of snapshots (time dimension).